“Soft & Bite-Sized, IDDSI Level 6″ Replaces

 - Foods need to pass the Fork Pressure Test, showing that the food is soft, moist and easily squashed with pressure by your thumb on a dinner fork, pressing into the food.

 - Avoid bread, as this is the most commonly choked on food item.
-Allowing bread on this diet will be per your evaluations by an SLP specializing in difficulty swallowing.
+Recommendations for bread on this diet will be per your evaluations by an SLP specializing in difficulty swallowing.
+In other words, it is at the discretion of your clinician, medical team and your own informed decision-making if you should take the risk of eating bread or not.
 For example, you could ask to have breads tested on your swallow study (e.g., imaging with X-ray or scoping with a thin camera).
+As noted above: Please see this blog about how bread presents serious choking risks.
+See this FAQ from the United States IDDSI Reference Group on bread and mixed consistencies.

 Soft & Bite-Sized Diet Characteristics:

-Overall, this category of food textures can be challenging, as it is the closest diet to just a fully regular diet without restrictions.
+Overall, this category of food textures can be challenging, as it is close to a regular diet.
 Do not advance to this diet unless under the guidance of your SLP and medical team.

 This diet has some basic diet modifications or restrictions to make foods easier and safer for you: